The ultimate 6 days itinerary in Amboise, Loire Valley

 If you want to make this an exact 7-day trip, I suggest giving either Blois or Cheverny a chance.

 The Loire Valley is a wonderful area to visit, one of the most interesting and culturally rich regions of France.
 Amboise a lovely city with a rich history and culture.
-While it you can choose to make it an extravagant trip, you can also opt for a budget-friendly trip.
-The bus tickets are around 20€ roundtrip from Paris, and the castles to visit are cheap (usually free if you’re a European resident under 26), the wine tour as well.
+While you can choose to make it an extravagant trip, you can also opt for a more budget-friendly trip.
+The bus tickets are around 20€ roundtrip from Paris, and the castles to visit are cheap (usually free if you’re a European resident under 26), the wine tours as well.
 You can stay in a hostel for your accommodation.
 However, if you can afford it, I can only recommend my full Amboise 6-day itinerary!

 If you liked this article and would like to read more about European underrated gems, check out my articles on Zakopane, Poland’s winter capital, Nîmes, the French Rome and Sorrento, Italy’s best coast.